Cloudxtreme/DDPS-db2dps/src/ddps-src/README.md

 # db2dps

-  - db2dps is a daemon which periodically queries the rule database for new rules, announces or withdraws them using two exabgp instances.
+  - db2dps is a daemon which periodically queries the rule database for new rules, announces or withdraw them using two exabgp instances.
   - the requirements and installation procedure are described [here](../docs/ddps-database-server-installation.md).